 Follow the surgeon's instructions for medicine before the operation.

-The patient may require some medical tests before the process to check the overall health before operation.
+The patient may require some medical tests before the process to check their overall health before the operation.
 These include:

 Cardiac Stress Testing- for evaluating blood perfusion to the heart.